Ingvarstep/neural_lib/README.md

 # neural_lib

-Basic neural networks library written in Python for educational purposes
+Basic neural networks library written in Python for educational purposes.

 ### Structure

-The code is divided into the following modules and, with some approximation, copies PyTorch APIs:  \
+The code is divided into the following modules and, with some approximation, copies PyTorch APIs:
--	structs.py - where are realized Value and Tensor objects, the last one store data in the form of a matrix, \ with x rows and y columns; the single  value of this matrix is a Value object.  \
+-	structs.py - where are realized Value and Tensor objects, the last one store data in the form of a matrix, with x rows and y columns; the single  value of this matrix is a Value object.
--	nn.py - collects different architectures of neural networks (currently, only one Linear layer) with loss functions; \
+-	nn.py - collects different architectures of neural networks (currently, only one Linear layer) with loss functions;
--	optim.py - contains different optimization algorithms as single objects; \
+-	optim.py - contains different optimization algorithms as single objects;

 ### Example